 Another good resource for learning the basics of photography is The Great Photo App.
 This goes a little further than Camera Sim, with lessons on composition and lighting, as well as all the photography basics.
 Everything is broken down into very short, simple lessons, with a little task to complete in-app at the end of the lesson, to ensure that you have grasped the concept.
 Most of the modules are included for $2.99, with extra, in-app purchases for additional modules on Studio Portraits and Location Lighting.

 So, you've got the basics down, but now you're hearing about speedlights and strobes and modifiers and Rembrandt lighting, it can be very daunting.
 The Light Studio app shows you examples of styles and setups for the most common one, two and three light setups and on location lighting.
 An interesting feature of this learning resource is the 3D modeling component, where you can position the lights and then turn the model from side to side and see how the light and shadows are affected.
 For $1.99 in the app store, it's a fairly painless introduction into the world of off-camera lighting.
-Once you feel ready to dive a little deeper into learning about photography, lighting, and photo editing, you might want to consider subscribing to Improve Photography Plus, to gain access to ALL of the training videos, books and presets that the Improve Photography team have created.
-There's even a free 14-day trial…but sadly, no iPhone app.
+Once you feel ready to dive a little deeper into learning about photography, lighting, and photo editing, you might want to consider subscribing to Improve Photography Plus, to gain access to ALL of our resources including over 200 training videos, books and over 340 presets that the Improve Photography team have created.
+There's even a free 14-day trial.
+Check it out here.

 The Photographer's Ephemeris